yochaigal/cairn/resources/frequently-asked-questions.md

 - It is better for a PC to become more _interesting_ than more skilled or capable.
 - PCs experience growth not necessarily because they've gotten more skill and experience, but because they are _changed_ in a significant way.
 - There should be opportunities for growth & change everywhere, _especially_ when a PC puts themselves at risk.
-- Growth occurs _while things are happening_, not after the PC has rested.
+- Growth occurs _while things are happening_, not just after the PC has rested.

 <details markdown="block">